kinsi55/BeatSaber_BetterSongList/README.md

 - Extended Scroll buttons
 - Adds various extra details about the Song Like Ranked Information and NJS
 - Warns you if a map contains Crouch walls (⚠ Next to Obstacle count)
+- Plugin system - You can add your own Sorts & Filters to Better Song List!
 - Probably other minor things I Forgor 💀

 ![Main UI](Screenshots/Main.jpg)